The March quarter national accounts was another shocker for Australian households.

 Below is the same chart presented on a 4QMA basis:

-Just another indicator of Australia’s ‘lost decade’ meme, which MB has warned about throughout.
+Just another indicator of Australia’s ‘lost decade’ in the making.